kenderb/HTML-CSSCapstoneProject/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# HTML CSS Capstone Project
+# HTML CSS Capstone project

 > This project is an assignment for the HTML/CSS capstone project base on a reference page to show the learning got into the module, I got more practice on this project and all those challenges have done before help me to progress.